GluuFederation/docs-casa-prod/docs/source/user-guide.md

 ## Overview

-Gluu Casa ("Casa") is a self-service web portal for end-users to manage security preferences like two-factor authentication (2FA) and social login for their account(s) in a Gluu Server.
+Gluu Casa ("Casa") is a self-service web portal for end-users to manage account security preferences like two-factor authentication (2FA) and social login.

 !!!
 Note
     The options displayed in the user portal will always depend upon which settings have been enabled by the administrator.